Farm Policy Glossary

 Capacity and Infrastructure Programs--Programs that improve overall effectiveness and ability.
 Some important Capacity and Infrastructure Programs include Hatch funds for State Agricultural Experiment Stations, McIntire-Stennis funds for forestry research, and Smith-Lever funds for cooperative extension.

 Capped entitlement--Under an entitlement program, eligible individuals must be allowed to participate, regardless of the cost.
 Agricultural examples include loan deficiency payments and marketing loan gains.
 Capped entitlements are entitlement programs with spending ceilings ("capped spending").
 However, because they are still entitlements, and anyone who is eligible can participate, stringent eligibility requirements are used to limit participation to the number of individuals or farms for which funds are available.
-For example, the Conservation Security Program is open to all farms that are located in a watershed there the program is offered in a given year and meet all other eligibility criteria.
+For example, the Conservation Security Program is open to all farms that are located in a watershed where the program is offered in a given year and meet all other eligibility criteria.
 Once available funds are expended, however, enrollment is suspended.

 Catastrophic coverage (CAT)--Minimum coverage level available under the Federal crop insurance program.
 CAT coverage is 50 percent of expected yield, indemnified at 55 percent of the price election.